 This refers to the end of the product prices with the number 9.
 This psychological pricing hack is believed to work wonders because of the “Left Digit Effect” – according to which numbers are processed extremely quickly by our brain resulting in snap judgments about their values.

 To elaborate, when we see a $300 product, the left digit – number 3 is latched to our brain creating a subconscious reference point of $300.
 But when we see a $299 product, because of this same effect our brain creates an (inaccurate) reference point of $200 consciously knowing all along that we aren’t buying a $200 product.
 It’s intriguing to know that the real-life results of this effect, according to the MIT’s study, a standard clothing item was tested at the prices of $34, $39, and $44 only to find that the $39 outsold identical items that were priced at $44 and $34 as well.
 Can you believe that?

 The best way to incorporate any new tactic is to run an A/B test in order to monitor conversion rates for a monthly subscription (say $50), and a price ending in nine (say $49).

 The aforementioned hacks are effective only in case you’re using a “price point that converts”.
-So, no matter how many hacks you implement on your website or landing pages to improve conversion rates, you need to ensure that your pricing is reasonable and that you’re using a well-researched pricing strategy, effective for your target audience, otherwise all your efforts will be in vain.
+So, no matter how many hacks you implement on your website or landing pages to improve conversion rates, you need to ensure that your pricing is reasonable and that you’re using a well-researched SaaS pricing strategy, that is effective for your target audience, otherwise, all your efforts will be in vain.

 At FirstPrinciples, we empower our people to express ideas that drive success.
 Our open and collaborative work culture motivates our people towards building their dream career.I’m Happy to join!